 With many such parables he spoke the word to them, as they were able to hear it; he did not speak to them except in parables, but he explained everything in private to his disciples.

-The first parable that Jesus uses here is a parable about seeds.
 This parable tells us a few things.
 First, it tells us something about the helplessness of human beings.
 The farmer is not the one who makes the seeds grow.
 In fact, do we human beings really understand what makes a seed grow?
 Oh, I know about water, and soil and sunshine and all that.
 However, every seed really has the secret of life and growth inside of it.
 We can arrange seeds so that they have the best water, the best soil, the best sunlight, but we do not actually make seeds grow.

 The same is true of the kingdom of God.
 We can get in the way of it.
 We can hinder it.
 Or we can do things to make room for the growth of the kingdom.
 However, we do not actually make the kingdom grow.
 God does.